E3 1995: Organization

 CES overheard these plans, and quickly proposed their own CES-branded video game-only trade show.
 IDSA and CES approached the larger video game companies to pitch their versions of the show.
 Many of the younger companies, like Electronic Arts, desired the approach offered by IDSA, including the potential to own part of the show by becoming members of the IDSA, over what the CES offered.
 The primary holdout to IDSA's plan was Nintendo, who believed their hardware should be treated as consumer electronics and thus should be part of CES.
 During these negotiations, the CES reserved space in Philadelphia for the show during the month of May, which Ferrell stated was "prime time" for retailers to prepare for late-year/holiday sales.
-The IDSA had yet reserved space, and quickly got in contact with the Los Angeles Convention Center (LACC), finding that the space was free for the same dates that CES has planned, effectively forcing potential exhibitors to pick one show or the other.
-They had chosen Los Angeles as it would be a single-flight travel for those companies coming from Japan, in contrast to Philadelphia.
+E3 was originally planned for Las Vegas, but after CES reserved space in Philadelphia for mid-May, IDSA switched to the Los Angeles Convention Center (LACC) for the same dates to force exhibitors to choose.
+Los Angeles was selected partly because it offered easier travel from Japan compared to Philadelphia.
 Over the next several weeks, prior to either event having to put down their non-refundable reservation fees, IDSA made an aggressive push to get exhibitors for their show, securing more than 180 vendors.
 Of the major video game companies, only Nintendo and Microsoft had held out, still undecided which show to attend.
 Soon after this push, Shapiro contacted Ferrell and told him he "won"; CES dropped the plans for their Philadelphia event.
 The same day, Nintendo and Microsoft reached out to Ferrell to discuss exhibition plans at his event.